Native American Healing Rituals

 Influence of Environment in Healing Rituals

-The environment plays a critical role in Native American healing rituals.
+The environment plays a critical role in these techniques.
 Believing in a sacred connection with Mother Earth, Native Americans consider nature as a potent source of healing energy.

 The Sacred Connection with Mother Earth